-- Fewer digestive issues, such as gas, bloating, reflux and heartburn
+- Diminished digestive discomforts like bloating, gas, and heartburn

 Switching to a GAPS Diet